Admitted vs. non-admitted insurance: What’s the difference?

 - Dispute resolution support: In the case of a dispute with an admitted insurance provider, policyholders can reach out for help from the state insurance department.

-What are the downsides of admitted carriers?
+What are the downsides of admitted insurance?

 - Limited coverage for high-risk and emerging industries or specialized policies